Academy

 In this panel (1), you have two sliders available that enable you to set the number of paths and the path size:

-Once you have adjusted these two settings, click the Auto Trace Button (2) and wait a few seconds for the process to finish.
+These settings work together with our advanced algorithm for more realistic and precise results.
+Once you have adjusted these settings, click the Auto Trace Button (2) and wait a few seconds for the process to finish.

 The photography mode parameters